 The ideal temperature for fermenting vegetables is around 68 to 72 (20 to 22 C).
-A few degrees warmer or cooler might not make a big difference.
+A few degrees warmer or cooler is okay.
 However, the higher the temperature the more challenging it becomes.
-And leaving the veggies to ferment at temperatures around the 80s (27 C) will most likely cause problems like these:
+And leaving the veggies to ferment at temperatures around the 80s (27 C) can cause several problems:

 - Dark coloured veggies

-When the room temperature rises get above 77 (25 C), then risk of mould increases dramatically.
+When room temperature rises above 77 (25 C), then risk of mould increases dramatically.
 However, if you can get through the first couples of days of the fermentation when the acidity increases, then the vegetables will not be as sensitive any more.
-Still, keep them as cool as you can.
+Just keep them as cool as you can.

 You can successfully ferment vegetables in a warm climate by turning on your air condition unit.
 This is especially important during the sensitive first three days of the fermentation process.
 After this, the acidity level will raise and protect the veggies.

 Highly recommended!
-This makes fermentation much more stable and introduces good bacteria strains that help protect the vegetables.
-A starter culture also tends to lower the pH (make it acidic) much faster, thereby helping to protect the veggies from mould develop very easily in a warm climate.
+This makes fermentation more stable and introduces bacteria strains that help protect the vegetables.
+A starter culture also tends to lower the pH (make it acidic) faster, thereby helping to protect the veggies from mold.

 Some people have tried to ferment vegetables in a fridge that is set on cool, not cold.
-This works quite well even if the temperature is cooler than ideal.
+This might work quite well even if the temperature is cooler than ideal.

-However, be aware that the cooler temperature will slow down fermentation so that you might not get the result you want after 7 days since many bacteria strains slow down.
-Instead, be patient!
-You might need to wait 10-15 days or longer until fermentation is complete.
-Again, taste the veggies to know when they are ready.
+However, be aware that the cooler temperature will slow down fermentation so that you might need need 15 days or longer until fermentation is complete.
+Taste the veggies to see when they are ready.

 Fermenting vegetables in a warm climate is possible

-Be very careful with hygiene, use a starter culture, and follow the principles outlined here.
-Then you can succeed in preparing delicious fermented vegetables even in a warm climate.
+If you are very careful with hygiene, use a starter culture, and follow the principles outlined here you can succeed in preparing delicious fermented vegetables in a warm climate.